Hound Dog (song): Cover versions

 On February 24, 1954, The Cozy Cole All Stars recorded an instrumental version, "Hound Dog Special" (MGM 11794), a "spend off [sic] of Willie Mae Thornton's" version.

 Bass player Al Rex, who joined Bill Haley and His Comets in the fall of 1955, told of performing the song when given the spotlight at live performances.
 "I used to do 'Hound Dog.'
 Haley would get mad at me if I'd do that.
 This was even before Presley did it.
 Haley didn't like those guys from Philadelphia that wrote the song."
-As Leiber and Stoller were not from Philadelphia (and Haley recorded other Leiber and Stoller songs), Haley was probably referring to Freddie Bell and Bernie Lowe, of Philadelphia's Teen Records.

-In later years Big Mama Thornton's version was covered by such artists as the Dirty Blues Band on their 1968 album Dirty Blues Band; Etta James; Robert Palmer; and Macy Gray.

 Answers and Parodies

 By the end of 1953, at least six "answer songs" that responded to 'Big Mama' Thornton's original version of "Hound Dog" were released.
 According to Peacock's Don Robey, these songs were "bastardizations" of the original and reduced its sales potential.